top of page

-Things we naturally find devastating, confusing, hurtful or overwhelming don’t have to consume us.
+Things we naturally find devastating, confusing, hurtful or overwhelming don’t have to lock us out of successful living.
 They don’t even have to direct our thoughts.
-We may feel them, but God has given us something to meditate on day and night, so that we are changed and transformed by it.
+We may feel them, but God has given us the bible as the key to meditate on day and night, so that we are changed and transformed by it.

 Proverbs 20:27 (AMP)